 Key nutrients drive thyroid hormone production.
-Nutrient deficiencies can worsen symptoms or prevent thyroid medication from doing its job.
-Because the thyroid gland is highly nutrient dependent, poor nutritional status is one of the root causes of thyroid dysfunction.
+Because the thyroid gland is highly nutrient-dependent, poor nutritional status may contribute to thyroid dysfunction or worsen symptoms.

 So, how to know which supplements can benefit your health?
 How do you know how much to take?
-Is more better?
 How do you know you are getting a quality supplement?
 Can you cause yourself harm?

-The world of supplements is pretty complicated, and many options are more hype than science.
-It can be tough to decide if you need a supplement and what that supplement should contain.
+The world of supplements may feel overwhelming, and many options are more hype than science.
+It can be tough to decide if you need a thyroid supplement and what that supplement should contain.

 The Food and Drug Administration (FDA) regulates dietary ingredients and dietary supplements.
 The FDA's regulation of supplements bases itself on the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 The definition of a dietary ingredient is a vitamin, minerals, herb, amino acid, or any other substance naturally found in foods that can supplement the diet by increasing intake.
 Supplement makers cannot make any claims regarding their supplement's ability to "treat, diagnose, prevent or cure any disease."